 Each macronutrient carries its own importance and responsibility, which means having a well-balanced diet while breastfeeding is the healthy choice for most individuals.
 This can look like an even calorie distribution between the three macronutrients or something close to it.

-The Best Foods to Eat Postpartum
+The Best Foods to Eat After Having a Baby

 Now that we’ve covered carb, fat, and protein amounts, you may be wondering what specific foods are essential to focus on in the postpartum period.
 Use the table below for inspiration.